-The goal is to grow this cooperative into a substantial provider of cooperative education and worker education, and eventually to become part of the future federated Cooperative University project as part of a partnership with the Cooperative College.
+The goal is to grow into a provider of cooperative education and worker education, and eventually to become part of the future federated Cooperative University project as part of a partnership with the Cooperative College.

-An ambition is for the PCEC to eventually be a significant and inclusive community resource, helping to reach, support and connect diverse groups, workers and unemployed, people of all ages and community activists.
+Our ambition is to become a significant and inclusive community resource, helping to reach, support and connect diverse groups, workers and unemployed, people of all ages and community activists.

 The approach to learning will be fully democratic, imaginative and creative.